 Get In Touch With A Higher Up At The Insurance Company

-When you file a claim, you’ll be assigned an adjuster who will deal with your case.
-If you don’t get the outcome you were looking for, you may be able to speak with someone in a position of more power within the company to see if there is anything else that can be done for your situation.
+When you file a claim, you’ll be assigned an adjuster to deal with your case.
+If you don’t get the outcome you were looking for, you may be able to speak to someone with more to see if anything else can be done for your situation.

 Contact The Regulators Or Ombudsman

-You have the option to file a complaint in writing to the internal ombudsman of your insurance company who can conduct an investigation of your complaint.
-If you have an issue with the insurance agent, you can get in touch with an insurance regulator in your province who will look further into the conduct and qualifications of the agent or broker.
+You have the option to file a complaint in writing to the internal ombudsman of your insurance company.
+This ombudsman will investigate your complaint.
+If you have an issue with the insurance agent, you can contact an insurance regulator in your province.
+They will look further into the conduct and qualifications of the agent or broker.

 Get A Third-Party Review